cookthebook/bytenuts/README.md

 ## Configuration File

-There are only three supported configs currently.
+Many of the launch options have a corresponding configuration token that can be saved to a config file.
 Each config is defined like `<name>=<value>`.
 Here is a sample config:

 ```
 colors=1